RubyCheng0419/Ruby_Cheng_project/README.md

 ### Data
 The [OpenNeuro website](https://openneuro.org/datasets/ds004144/versions/1.0.2) which provided the sample data in BIDS forms.

-Ultimately, the project template will be used by all BHS participants.
-Data on the different projects will be aggregareted on the (https://psy6983.brainhackmtl.org/project).
-This will serve as an additional example gallery in the years to come for future brainhack school students.
-Many reports from [BHS 2020](https://github.com/brainhack-school2020) already used this template.

 ### Deliverables

 At the end of this project, we will have: